Chart Color Schemes

 Household Composition

-Beaconsfield has a typical household mix, with a fairly typical median household size
+Beaconsfield has a typical household mix, with a higher-than-average median household size

 Family households constitute 74.5% of all households, including 31.7% couples with children, 28.5% couples without children, and 13.5% single parent families.
 Non-family households comprise the remaining 25.5%, with lone person households at 22.8% and group households making up 2.6%.
-The median household size is 2.6 people, which aligns with the average for the Rest of Qld.
+The median household size is 2.6 people, larger than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households